MaxElgart/CT-437/README.md

 # CT-437
-Assignments for CT437 - Computer Security and Forensic Computing at the National University of Galway Ireland
+Assignments for CT 437 - Computer Security and Forensic Computing at the National University of Galway Ireland